proofoftom/drupal_siwe_server/README.md

 ## Overview

-This module provides API endpoints for SIWE authentication with Next-Drupal, including JWT token generation and validation.
+This module provides API endpoints for SIWE authentication with Next-Drupal, using the Drupal JWT module for token generation and validation.

 ## Requirements